-I write picture books to cultivate curiosity, compassion and connection.
+Jemima writes picture books that cultivate curiosity, courage, compassion and connection.

 Jemima's writing is dedicated to fostering connection, well-being, and a sense of belonging by depicting diversity as a natural way of being in the world.
 She enjoys sharing stories from her family's rich heritage and the communities she is connected to.